KajalDeore04/stree/README.md

     ```bash
     cd server
-    npm run start:dev
+    nodemon index.js
     ```
 2. **Start the frontend**

     ```bash
-    cd ../client
+    cd client
     npm run dev
    ```

 ## Access the application

-- Open your browser and go to http://localhost:your_local_port to view the application.
+- Open your browser and go to http://localhost:5173 to view the application.